 Treatment of Invasive Fungal Infections

 Over ninety percent of invasive fungal infections begin in the inpatient setting.
 Invasive candidiasis and candidemia comprise the majority of invasive fungal infections in intensive care units, internal medicine and hematology wards within hospitals.
 High rates of morbidity and mortality are associated with invasive Candida infections.
-CDC surveillance data indicate that the 30-day all-cause (crude) mortality among people with candidemia is approximately 30%.
+According to a study published in Clinical Infectious Disease (2009), candidemia has a crude mortality rate of 35% within 12 weeks of diagnosis.

 Over the past decade, there has been a shift in epidemiology of Candida infections from albicans to non-albicans strains as well as an increase in antifungal resistant strains of both Candida and Aspergillus.
 The incidence of candidemia caused by non–Candida albicans species (54.4%) was higher than the C. albicans-related incidence (45.6%).
 These changes vary between institution/city/region/country depending on environment, populations at risk, and antifungal use.